Castle Bridge

 Castle Bridge is a grade II* listed road bridge in Warwick, Warwickshire, England, which carries the A425 road over the River Avon.

-In 1788, the Earl of Warwick, George Greville had obtained an Act of Parliament to build a new bridge over the Avon.
+In 1788, the Earl of Warwick, George Greville had obtained an act of Parliament, the Warwick Bridge Act 1788 (28 Geo.
+3. c.
+9), to build a new bridge over the Avon.
 The bridge was built between 1790 and 1793, at a cost of around £3,258, some 400 metres east of Warwick Castle.
 It consists of a single arch made from sandstone.

-It replaced an older medieval bridge further downstream, which became known as Old Castle Bridge, and is now a ruin.
+It replaced an older medieval bridge further downstream, which became known as Old Castle Bridge and is now a ruin.